 In computer security terms, a ‘man-in-the-middle‘ (or MITM) attack occurs when an attacker secretly intercepts confidential data that comes from a communication between two parties.
 MITM attackers have been known to create false wi-fi addresses that mimic authentic names.
 Once an unaware user logs onto this false wi-fi hotspot, they’re leaving their data open to diversion and theft.

-As Rob explains, “You could be sitting in a hotel lobby and an unnoticed person in the corner with a laptop could be gathering all your data through the bogus wi-fi they’ve set up and you’ve logged onto”.
+“You could be sitting in a hotel lobby and an unnoticed person in the corner with a laptop could be gathering all your data through the bogus wi-fi they’ve set up and you’ve logged onto”

 Intercity Technology is partnered with Wandera, specialists in mobile security.
 Wandera produces a regular Mobile Data Report that shows levels of data leakage through mobile apps.
 The October 2015 report identified 900 new spam hosts and 300 new variants of password leaking apps and websites globally.